 Tools to reschedule resources in real time…adapting schedules, shift patterns and rotas to meet fluctuating demand.

 So, what now?

-In a highly competitive sector with significant margin and recruitment pressures, efficient and popular shift patterns could make all the difference in 2019.
+In a highly competitive sector with significant margin and recruitment pressures, efficient and popular shift patterns could make all the difference.

 There is plenty of information on our website if you’d like to know more about Working Time Solutions’ services and consultancy that help deliver workforce optimisation in shift working environments.